Novean-Institute-of-Standards/NIS-Standards/Navigation/PortInterchange/Protocol.md

 The *Speed Zone* of a location is the outermost boundary of the port interchange.
 It is the first interaction with an interchange for players arriving to a location, and the last interaction for players travelling away from a location.  for surface-based locations, it is a cylinder with a radius of *N* meters(m), with the base of which is coplanar with the surface around a location, extending upwards around the space of a location. for locations in space, it is a sphere with a radius of *N* m.  while the player is inside of this zone, a vehicle's speed should remain as close to *N* kilometers per hour(km/h) as possible.

 ### Alignment Zone
 The *Alignment Zone* of a location is next closest boundary of the port interchange, and is concentric with the Speed Zone.  for planar locations, it is a cylinder with a radius of *N* m, extending upward into the space around a location.  for space-based locations, it is a sphere of *N* m, which is concentric to the Speed Zone.
-The purpose of the Alignment Zone is to define an area from which a vehicle will change from travelling in a straight line towards/away from a location into the "circling" pattern defined by the *Transition Zone*.  all guidelines for vehicles in the *Speed zone* also apply to this zone.
+The purpose of the Alignment Zone is to define an area from which a vehicle will change from travelling in a straight line towards/away from a location into the "circling" pattern defined by the Transition Zone.  all guidelines for vehicles in the Speed zone also apply to this zone.

 ### Transition Zone
 The *Transition Zone* of a location defines the path to be taken by vehicles before turning into Approach and take-off vectors.  for planar locations, this zone will be a circle with a radius of *N* m, and runs parallel at a pre-defined height above the surface.  for orbital locations, this zone will be a circle that is coplanar with the approach and take-off vectors and aligned with the locations gravity(if any).  pilots will use this zone to maintain a set distance from the location's waypoint.
 Like the Alignment zone, the Transition zone is also within the speed zone, and all guidelines for vehicles within the speed zone apply to this zone as well.

 #### Approach and Take-off Vectors
 the *Approach Vector* and *Take-off Vector* are separate direction indicators moving towards and away from a location, respectively.  for vehicles on an approach vector, a location may have a lower speed and right-of-way guidelines for the purpose of taxiing out of the vector and onto a final landing point.
-For vehicles intending to take off,  location-specific guidelines may be made concerning right-of-way when entering a take-off vector.
+For vehicles intending to take off,  location-specific guidelines may be made concerning right-of-way when entering a Take-off Vector.

 #### Vertical Take-off and Landing (VTOL) concepts